chat-cli/chat-cli/README.md

 Currently all text based LLMs available through Amazon Bedrock are supported.
 The LLMs you wish to use must be enabled within Amazon Bedrock.

-The default LLM is Anthropic Claude Instant v1.

 To switch LLMs, use the `--model-id` flag.

 You can supply the exact model id from the list above like so:

-    $ ./bin/chat-cli prompt "How are you today?" --model-id cohere.command-text-v14
+    $ chat-cli prompt "How are you today?" --model-id cohere.command-text-v14

-Or, you can use the `Family Name` as a shortcut.
-Using the Family Name will select the `Base Model` as the least expensive option offered by each provider.

-    $ ./bin/chat-cli prompt "How are you today?" --model-id titan

 ## Streaming Response